Contents

 This file is marked with the unsafe keyword.
 This means that its internal implementation (only) could be subject to bugs that the language's design otherwise eliminates.
 By using this file as a direct or indirect dependency you are trusting its implementation.
 Given this trust, consider other non-unsafe files using it as safe.

-Here is a simple example, though this is often used in conditional statements:
+Negation of a boolean.
+There is no equivalent operator, and currying-based notation should be used for manipulating single values.
+Here is a simple example, though this is often used in conditional statements.

-not(bool x) → bool
+not(@access bool x) → bool

 Checks if a pointer is non-null.
 Pointer access and manipulation is inherently unsafe and you should not encounter that in normal code writing.
 For those aiming to extend the standard library or who dabble with inherently unsafe use cases, this can be used to check for memory allocation failures and trigger a service failure to safely collapse the current execution state.

-exists(ptr x) → bool
+exists(@access ptr x) → bool

 Prints a primitive number, character, or boolean to the console.

-print(f64 message) → ()
+print(@access f64 message) → ()

-print(i64 message) → ()
+print(@access i64 message) → ()

-print(u64 message) → ()
+print(@access u64 message) → ()

-print(bool message) → ()
+print(@access bool message) → ()

-print(char message) → ()
+print(@access char message) → ()

 Prints a primitive number, character, or boolean to the console without changing line.